-Chocolate, like other foods and beverages such as coffee, wine, or some other spirits, has denominations of origin.
-It means that, depending on the origin of its ingredients, it receives a classification.
+Like other food and beverages such as coffee, wine and spirits, chocolate has denominations of origin.
+This means that depending on the origin of its ingredients, it receives a specific classification.

-If we want to talk about chocolate, we need to know what are the different categories in which we can classify the product.
-Let’s start with the bigger picture.
+If we want to talk about chocolate, we need to know the different categories to classify the product.
+So, let’s start with the bigger picture.

 However, at Luker, we have classified cocoa in such a way that we can take advantage of the specificity of each cocoa even more.
 This is in terms of taste, experience, impact, and traceability.